JaneliaSciComp/spoke/README.md

 * Stim-triggered waveform: Display of peristimulus waveforms
 * Raster: Display of peristimulus detected "spike" events

-To configure each of these modes:
+To run Spoke:
+* Configure the display mode:
     * Raster mode
       * Select the Raster radio button in Spoke control window
     * Spike-triggered waveform
       * Select Waveform in the Spoke control window
-  * Ensure stimStartChannel is empty in the Spoke control window (enter \[\] if needed)
+      * Ensure stimStartChannel is empty in the Spoke control window (enter ````[]```` if needed)
     * Stim-triggered waveform
       * Select Waveform in the Spoke control window
       * Specify stimulus channel number in stimStartChannel in the Spoke control window

-Configure additional display settings according to the public properties described in the Spoke Model documentation.
-All of these are available from the Spoke control window.
+* Configure additional display settings as desired:
+  * Available settings correspond to the public properties described in Spoke's class documentation (''''doc spoke.SpikeGrid'''')
+  * All of these settings are availalbe from the Spoke control window

-Press Start to begin streaming selective display.
-Display continues until stopped and can be restarted at any time.
+* Press Start to begin streaming selective display
+  * Display continues until stopped and can be restarted at any time.

 ## About the Implementation
 Spoke is a consumer of the SpikeGLX data production software for Whisper neural recordings systems.
 Spoke retrieves data from SpikeGLX via its remote command interface over TCP/IP.